neo-project/docs/docs/en-us/reference/governance_api.md

 # Governance API

-## Candidate
+## Candidates

 There is no duty assigned to candidates.
-However, committee members and validators are elected from certain number of candidates with most votes.
+However, committee members and consensus nodes are elected from certain number of candidates with most votes.

 #### How to Become a Candidate